| |

 3, or 4.
 Zero has been omitted from

-column 1 to encourage you to grid the most
+column 1 to encourage you to grid the most accurate

-accurate values for rounded answers.
-For example,
+values for rounded answers.
+For example, an

-an answer of 1/8 could also be gridded as
+answer of 1/8 could also be gridded as .125

-.125 but not as 0.12, which is less accurate.
+but not as 0.12, which is less accurate.

 A fraction does not have to be reduced

 unless it will not fit the grid.
+For

-For example, 15/25 will not fit.
-You can grid
+example, 15/25 will not fit.
+You can grid 3/5,

-3/5, 6/10, or 9/15.
-The decimal form, .6,
+6/10, or 9/15.
+The decimal form, .6, can also

-Do your best to be certain of your
+Do your best to be certain of your answer

-answer before you grid it.
-If you
+before you grid it.
+If you erase your

-erase your answer, do so completely.
-Incomplete
+answer, do so completely.
+Incomplete erasures

-as intended answers.
+intended answers.

 Check your work if your answer does